 Licensing in Fairfax

 A real estate agent in Fairfax is a person who is licensed by the Commonwealth of Virginia to be paid a commission on a real estate transaction.
 Real estate agents must pass a 40-hour course.
-Also, the agent is required by the Commmonwealth to follow up with continuing education to stay informed about changes in real estate regulation.
+Additionally, the agent is required to pass with continuing education to stay apprised of updates in real estate best practices, regulations and laws.
 Real estate agents may not work independently.
 This means, agents must affiliate with a real estate broker.

 A real estate broker has additional requirements than a real estate agent.
 In addition a real estate broker must have 3 years of full-time work experience as an agent in order to qualify for the process of becoming a broker.
 Brokers are responsible for supervising the efforts of any agents whose licenses are affiliated with them.
 Because the broker has a deeper understanding of real estate laws and practices, agents often come to their broker when they have questions or need assistance.